Do I Have to Go to Court for a DUI if I have a Lawyer?

 Plea Negotiations

 Experienced DUI attorneys often negotiate plea agreements that reduce court appearances.
-These negotiations may result in reduced charges, alternative sentencing, or deferred adjudication programs.
+These negotiations may involve discussions about charge resolutions or procedural options, depending on the circumstances.
 Such agreements frequently eliminate the need for lengthy trials.

 Alternative resolution options include diversion programs, community service arrangements, and alcohol education courses.
 These alternatives may require fewer court appearances while addressing underlying issues contributing to DUI charges.